MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 # ...
 - script: dotnet nuget push --api-key AzureArtifacts --source https://pkgs.dev.azure.com/{organization}/_packaging/{feed1}/nuget/v3/index.json MyProject.*.nupkg
 ```
-In the above examples `OtherOrganizationFeedConnection` and `ThirdPartyRepositoryConnection` are the names of [NuGet service connections](/azure/devops/pipelines/library/service-endpoints#nuget-service-connection) that have been configured and authorized for use in your pipeline, and have URLs that match those in your nuget.config or command line argument.
+In the above examples, `OtherOrganizationFeedConnection` and `ThirdPartyRepositoryConnection` are the names of [NuGet service connections](/azure/devops/pipelines/library/service-endpoints#nuget-service-connection) that have been configured and authorized for use in your pipeline, and have URLs that match those in your `nuget.config` or command line argument.

 The package source URL pointing to an Azure Artifacts feed may or may not contain the project.
 An URL for a project scoped feed must contain the project, and a URL for an organization scoped feed must not contain the project.
-[Learn more](/azure/devops/artifacts/feeds/project-scoped-feeds).
+Learn more about [project scoped feeds](/azure/devops/artifacts/feeds/project-scoped-feeds).

 ### Restore and push NuGet packages outside your organization